stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ### 4. Borrow from a vendor

-Assumption: use the architect provided by an implementation partner or service provider.
+Assumption: use an architect provided by an implementation partner or service provider.

-In this case, the architect’s primary loyalty is to the vendor’s commercial safety and delivery success, not necessarily to the long‑term cost structure, maintainability, and roadmap viability of the SaaS company.
+A vendor architect’s primary loyalty is to their employer’s commercial safety and delivery success — not to SaaS company.

-Sometimes interests align; sometimes they do not.
-There is no guarantee.
+Even if the SA genuinely wants to help, they will always be forced to propose solutions that work for their employer first.

 ---